ReinaertD/ReinaertD.github.io/index.md

 (The parts with code will be done with slides, /////FIRST THIS//// will appear first, and under that part of code ///FIRST THIS/// will be the dialog,
 ////SECOND THIS//// will be added to the slide after I've talked about the previous part of the code)

+This will also be dumbed down because of the lack of time in the presentation but should still be correct however

 ----- DOC